Celayix Home » Schedule Changes – Automation of Communications

 How not to communicate schedule changes

 It is simply not practical or efficient to notify each employee individually of the changes to their schedule.
-Ideally, the scheduler would notify the affected employee of just the changes, rather than republish the entire schedule and hope that the employee notices that something has changed.
+Ideally, the scheduler would notify the affected employee of the changes rather than republish the entire schedule and hope that the employee notices something has changed.

 Automation of schedule change notifications using acknowledgment Intervals